danielpozsar/grogupy/docs/source/_build/html/_sources/quickstart/Running in HPC.rst.txt

 Example input file format
 -------------------------

-This is the corresponding input file for the above script, `grogu_input.py`, which contains the parameters for the grogu simulation.
-These variables are passed to the appropriate functions in the grogu package very similarly as we did in the jupyter notebook examples.
+This is the corresponding input file for the above script, `grogupy_input.py`, which contains the parameters for the grogupy simulation.
+These variables are passed to the appropriate functions in the grogupy package very similarly as we did in the jupyter notebook examples.

 .. code-block:: python